What Are Certified Professional Secretaries?

 Secretaries are administrative professionals who manage office activities and perform various clerical duties.
-They assist staff members, set appointments, circulate mail, answer phones and organize computerized and paper files.
+They assist staff members, set appointments, circulate mail, answer phones, and organize computerized and paper files.
 Many working hours may be spent seated at a desk on a daily basis.
 Secretaries need to have some key skills, such as the capacity to work well with others, excellent written and oral communication skills, competency with Microsoft programming, proficiency in utilizing office equipment, attention to detail, and the ability to ensure an organized workplace and schedule at all times.
 According to the U.S. Bureau of Labor Statistics, the average median salary for secretaries as of 2019 was $37,690.

 |Certification||Optional certification offered by the International Association of Administrative Professionals|

-Sources: *International Association of Administrative Professionals, **The College Board, ***college websites, ****job postings in October 2012, *****U.S. Bureau of Labor Statistics, ******O*NET OnLine.
+Sources: International Association of Administrative Professionals, The College Board, College websites, U.S. Bureau of Labor Statistics, O*Net Online, PayScale

-Individuals with a high school diploma and fundamental computer and office abilities can typically get hired for entry-level secretarial jobs.
-Options for obtaining these basic skills include community colleges, vocational schools and job placement firms.
-Many secretaries get on-the-job training to enhance their abilities.
+Individuals with a high school diploma and fundamental computer and office abilities are generally eligible for entry-level secretarial jobs.
+Options for obtaining these basic skills include community colleges, vocational schools, and job placement firms.
+Many secretaries complete on-the-job training to enhance their abilities.

-- Explore relevant postsecondary educational programs.
-IAAP does not recommend any particular college major for aspiring professional secretaries.
-Secretaries who decide to supplement their experience with education may choose to earn undergraduate degrees in secretarial science or office administration.
-Degree programs in these fields equip students with the clerical, administrative and computer skills needed for the occupation.
-Courses may include office applications, accounting, business communications and word processing as well as web design, business math, keyboarding and records management.
+Explore relevant postsecondary educational programs.
+Secretaries who wish to supplement their experience with post-secondary education may choose to earn undergraduate degrees in secretarial science or office administration.
+Courses in these programs may include work in office applications, accounting, business communications, and word processing as well as web design, business math, keyboarding, and records management.

 Secretaries request to take IAAP's CAP exam by filling out an application form found on the IAAP website.
-Individuals must provide statements from employers to verify their work experience.
-Applicants also must furnish proof that they've met the CAP education requirements.
+Individuals must provide statements from employers to verify work experience, as well as copies of any degrees earned.

 The CAP credential expires after five years.
 To maintain the title, certified secretaries must earn 60 re-certification points within that 5-year period.
 These points can be obtained through continuing education on topics covered in the CAP exam.
 Individuals may also earn re-certification points by obtaining additional professional certifications or leadership positions held within an IAAP-approved committee or organization.